Whether you are 4 or 84, or anywhere in between, the heart

 While there's continued debate as to whether or not violent video games make kids more prone to violence, their impact on kids' empathic abilities is more certain.
 Researchers have found that young children who play violent video games are less likely to feel bad when their friends are upset, and are more likely to hit back when hit.
 Check out this list of empathy-building video games and apps for kids ages 0-12 from Common Sense Media.

-3. Encourage group play
+3. Encourage group play1.
+Use that library card

 Recess isn't just a time to burn off steam.
 It's also a time when kids learn valuable conflict resolution skills and develop socially and emotionally.
 Speak out before your child’s school puts recess on the chopping block and think twice before banning playtime as punishment.
 Check out this database from the folks at Playworks for a list of games that encourage safe and healthy play.